 The 3 major building blocks of Power BI are: dashboards, reports, and datasets.
 You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not very useful until they have data), so let's start with datasets.

-A dataset is something that you import or connect to.
-Power BI lets you connect to all sorts of datasets and bring all of it together in one place.
+A dataset is a collection of data that you import or connect to.
+Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.

 ONE dataset... - can be used over and over. - can be used in many different reports. - Visualizations from that one dataset can display on many different dashboards.

-To connect to a dataset, select Get Data (at the bottom of the navigation bar) or select the plus icon next to the Datasets heading.
-Follow the instructions to connect to the specific source and add the dataset to your workspace.
-New datasets are added to the left navigation bar and marked with a yellow asterisk.
+To connect to or import a dataset, select Get Data (at the bottom of the navigation bar) or select the plus icon next to the Datasets heading.
+Follow the instructions to connect to or import the specific source and add the dataset to your workspace.
+New datasets are listed in the left navigation bar and marked with a yellow asterisk.
 The work you do in Power BI does not change the underlying dataset.

-Datasets can be refreshed, renamed, explored and removed.
+Datasets can be refreshed, renamed, explored, used to create reports, and removed.
 To explore a dataset, select it.
 What you're actually doing is opening the dataset in the report editor where you can really start digging into the data and creating visualizations.
 So, let's move on to the next topic -- reports.

-A Power BI report is one or more pages of visualizations (charts, graphs and images).
+A Power BI report is one or more pages of visualizations (charts and graphs like line charts, pie charts, treemaps, and many many more).
+Visualizations are also called visuals.
 All of the visualizations in a report come from a single dataset.
-Reports can be created from scratch within Power BI, can be imported with dashboards that colleagues share with you, or can be created for you when you connect to datasets from Excel, Power BI Desktop, databases, SaaS applications and content packs.
+Reports can be created from scratch within Power BI, can be imported with dashboards that colleagues share with you, or can be created when you connect to datasets from Excel, Power BI Desktop, databases, SaaS applications and content packs.
 For example, when you connect to an Excel workbook that contains Power View sheets, Power BI creates a report based on those sheets.
 And when you connect to an SaaS application, Power BI imports a pre-built report.

 There are 2 modes to view and interact with reports: Reading View and Editing View.
 Only the person who created the report, co-owners, and those granted permission, have access to all of the exploring, designing, building, and sharing capabilities of Editing View for that report.
 And the people they share the report with can explore and interact with the report using Reading View.

 In the navigation pane, your reports are listed under the Reports heading.
 Each listed report represents 1 or more pages of visualizations based on 1 of the underlying datasets.
-All of the reports listed here can be opened in both Reading View and Editing View.
 To open a report, simply select it.
 By default, the report opens in Reading View first.
-Just select Edit report to open it in Editing View.
+Just select Edit report to open it in Editing View (if you have the necessary permissions).
 If a shared dashboard has reports, you will NOT see the report listed in the navigation bar.
 Instead, open shared reports directly from the shared dashboard by selecting a dashboard tile (more on these later).